Herring as food: Raw

 whitebait and are eaten whole as a delicacy.

 Salted

 In Norway, salting herring is a significant business.
 Herring was traditionally salted in wooden barrels and constituted a significant food resource.
 Salted herring is the basis for a number of herring dishes, as spekesild.

 Fermented

 In Sweden, Baltic herring ("Strömming") is fermented to make surströmming.

 Pickled

 Pickled herrings are part of German (Bismarckhering), Nordic, British, Canadian, Dutch, Polish, Baltic and Jewish cuisine.
 Most herring cures use a two-step process.
 Initially, the herrings are cured with salt to extract water.
 The second stage involves removing the salt and adding flavorings, typically a vinegar, salt, and sugar solution to which ingredients like peppercorn, bay leaves and raw onions are added.
 Other flavors can be added, such as sherry, mustard and dill.
-The tradition is strong in Scandinavia, the Netherlands, Iceland and Germany.
+The tradition is strong in Scandinavia, the Netherlands, Poland, Iceland and Germany.

 Dried

 In the Philippines, dried herring is popularly eaten during breakfast, along with garlic rice and eggs.